Colby, DeBruce, Rushford, and Pack Forest

 - Sponsoring Youth to Camp - Steps for an organization sponsoring youth to the environmental education camps.

-- Employment at Education Camps - Staff positions available at the environmental education camps.
+- Employment at Education Camps - Seasonal employment opportunities at the four environmental education summer camps operated by the DEC.